 Our School Model

-Being an alternative school, OSS has created an alternative structure to the school day in order for our students to experience ultimate success.
-These are the three key features of our model.
+As an alternative school, OSS has created an alternative structure to the school day in order for our students to experience ultimate success.
+Below are the three key features of our school model.

-* Homeroom --- Students spend 2.5 hours per day with their homeroom instructor.
-This extended amount of time allows students to build a positive, supportive relationship with their instructor and peers within the classroom setting.
-During the homeroom time, students build on basic literacy and life skills while also spending time completing their online course work.
-Instructors are the main point person for the student, their families and other supporters the student may have in their life.
-Instructors are also in charge of creating a Student Learning Plan (SLP) for each homeroom student.
-The SLP is a collaborative process between the student, instructor, OSS and community where goals are created and pursued within each OSS pillar.
+Students spend 2 hours per day with their homeroom instructor.
+This extended time allows students to build a positive, supportive relationship with their instructor and peers within the classroom setting.
+During the homeroom time, students build on basic literacy, behavioral, life and social skills.
+The homeroom instructor is the school's point person for the student, their families and other supporters the student may have in his or her life.
+Homeroom instructors are also in charge of facilitating a Student Learning Portfolio (SLP), which is a collaborative process between the student, family, and instructor.
+Through SLP planning and goal setting, students track their progress within each OSS pillar and celebrate those successes.

-* Core Classes --- The rest of the school day is spent in traditional/core classes: English, Math, Science and Social Studies.
-These classrooms typically are of smaller size, allowing students to receive the necessary help in order to be successful.
+The rest of the school day is spent in traditional/core classes: English, Math, Science and Social Studies.
+These classes are typically small in size, allowing students to receive the necessary help to be successful.
 Instructors tailor classroom content to student strengths and interest, as they deliver standard-based instruction.

 Tabula Rasa is a Latin phrase that means "clean" or "blank" slate.
 It gets it roots from the Romans who would use tablets for writing and then apply heat to wax to "clean" off the slate allowing it to be reusable.